-CBD doesn’t cause impairment but it is still a drug…
+CBD oil doesn’t cause impairment but it is still a drug…

 One of the hottest topics in PA right now is medical marijuana and specifically, CBD oil.
 Our DUI attorneys have received a number of questions about this drug and impaired driving in the Commonwealth.

-CBD has been shown to improve a wide variety of medical conditions ranging from mental to physical health including epilepsy and certain anxiety disorders, along with its ability to relieve pain symptoms due to its anti-inflammatory properties.
-But there are still a lot of unknowns about CBD oil.
+CBD has been shown to improve a wide variety of medical conditions ranging from mental to physical health.
+It’s been linked to improving epilepsy and certain anxiety disorders.
+It also has the ability to relieve pain symptoms due to its anti-inflammatory properties.

-So, what’s the deal with CBD and DUI?
+So, what’s the deal with CBD oil and DUI?

 If you are arrested for a drug DUI under Section 3802, it’s important that your criminal defense lawyer understands any of your prescription medications (including medical marijuana) as it could negatively influence the outcome of your case.

 If you are on prescription marijuana, such as CBD, it’s important that your attorney brings to the court’s attention the fact that CBD oil does not have the intoxicating effect due to the lack of THC within it.